ashu-nair/s3AuditingTool/README.md

 pip install -r requirements.txt
 3. Run the tool
 python s3_audit.py
-🔐 Authentication Modes
+##🔐 Authentication Modes
 You will be prompted to choose:

-M: Manually enter your AWS Access Key & Secret
+M: Manually enter your AWS Access Key & Secret Access Key

 P: Use an existing AWS profile from ~/.aws/credentials

-📝 Requirements
+## 📝 Requirements
 Python 3.8+

 IAM user with permissions to list and access S3 bucket configurations: